RetrO-M/CAMker/README.md

 ## 📜 Disclaimer

 - Educational Purposes Only
   - Please use the tool legally, this tool was created for investigation purposes, not for harassment or other purposes.
+Just obey the laws please

 <p align="center">
   <br><br><br>